What is ISO compliance?

 Why is ISO compliance important?

 Many companies choose to become ISO-certified because it can give them a competitive advantage.
-While there are no fines or penalties for ISO non-compliance, if you’re a manufacturer or a wholesaler, ISO certification, indeed, ensures that your products and procedures meet the highest, internationally recognized standards.
-In addition to increasing your credibility, being ISO-certified can also influence other benefits, such as lower insurance premiums (as a result of good practices in place) and increased sales (as a result of efficient, quality production).
+While there are no fines or penalties for ISO non-compliance, if you’re a manufacturer or a wholesaler, ISO certification, indeed, ensures that your products and procedures meet the highest, internationally recognized safety standards.
+In addition to increasing your credibility, being ISO-certified can also enhance your business reputation, influence other benefits, such as lower insurance premiums (as a result of good practices in place) and increased sales (as a result of efficient, quality production).

 Based on an estimation of the number of valid certificates as of December 31, 2020, the latest results of the 2020 ISO survey show an increase, from 2019, of approximately 18% of the total number of valid certificates for the 12 ISO management system standards.
 According to ISO, “part of this is due to the very large increase in the certification to ISO 45001 that was published in 2018.
 ISO 45001 replaces OHSAS 18001 which was not previously included as it was not an international management system standard.”